The roots of my Property Investment Strategy

 A strategy of high gearing is all well and good but only when combined with a risk reduction strategy of high liquidity, i.e. money in the bank.
 I’ve seen far too many investors get greedy and over accelerate the growth of their portfolio by investing all monies raised as a result of high gearing into further purchases.
 My personal strategy is to retain a substantial level of monies raised from remortgaging.

-I use part of my rainy day fund to buy properties that I can add substantial value to.
+I use part of my rainy day fund to buy properties that I could add substantial value to.
 The aim is to get the figures to stack up so that when I’ve optimised the value of a property I can refinance all of my investment back out of it.
 I measure my success by how much I improve my cashflow and my bank balance.

 Why I believe property investment makes so much sense